stakwork/sphinx-tribes/README.md

 ### Enable Meme Image Upload

-If you would like to enable Meme image upload for organization's add the meme env key and values to the .env file
+If you would like to enable Meme image upload for organization's add the meme env key and value to the .env file, Meme image upload works with Relay enabled, so a running Relay is required for Meme to work.

 ```
     MEME_URL=
-    RELAY_NODE_KEY=
 ```

 ### For Contributions